 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-RICS reported a total embodied carbon of approximately 9,000 tonnes CO2e in 2008.
-This figure reflects emissions that are not specifically categorised under Scope 1, 2, or 3.
-Currently, there are no disclosed reduction targets or climate pledges from RICS, indicating a lack of formal commitments to reduce carbon emissions.
-As the organisation continues to navigate its climate impact, further transparency and specific reduction initiatives may be necessary to align with industry standards and expectations for climate action.
+RICS reported a total embodied carbon of approximately 9,000 kg CO2e in 2008.
+This figure reflects their overall carbon emissions but does not specify the breakdown into Scope 1, 2, or 3 emissions.
+Currently, there are no disclosed reduction targets or climate pledges, indicating a lack of formal commitments to reduce emissions at this time.
+As a leading organisation in the built environment sector, RICS is expected to align with industry standards and best practices in addressing climate change, although specific initiatives or targets have not been outlined in the available data.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.